 Wellness Chats for ALL

 NAMI Main Line is offering Wellness Chats – a place for anyone – to come together virtually to share how you are handling your wellness and challenges.
-Wellness chats will be held Tuesdays and Thursdays, 5-6 p.m., as long as social distancing is required in the greater Philadelphia area.
+Wellness chats will be held on Tuesdays from 5-6 p.m., as long as social distancing is required in the greater Philadelphia area.
 To improve security, we have changed the Zoom link; to get the new Zoom link, please register at https://us02web.zoom.us/meeting/register/tZYsdeuvrj0sE9OGjCW6-Yc1bmhBVVshBjjy.
 We will keep your registration strictly confidential.

 NAMI Montgomery County is offering NAMIWellness Chats – a place FOR ANYONE – to come together virtually to share how they are handling their wellness – the good, bad, and ugly while we are practicing social distancing.